Inedo/inedo-docs/ProGet/installation/installation-guide/load-balanced.md

 ---

 ::: {.attention .best-practice}
-These step-by-step instructions were originally developed by Scott Cusson (Senior Release Engineer, Symbotic), primarily as a guide for internal use.
+These step-by-step instructions were originally developed by [Scott Cusson (Senior Release Engineer, Symbotic)](https://inedo.com/proget/case-studies/symbotic), primarily as a guide for internal use.
 We've modified and shared it as a reference guide that may help you set up your load-balanced or high-availability installation.
 See [load balancing and automatic failover](/docs/proget/installation/load-balancing-and-automatic-failover) for more information.
 :::

 ## Overview

 This example guide is designed to configure a cluster and its various web servers in a Network Load Balancing (NLB) environment, in order to enable the Load Balancing feature in ProGet.
 This uses [Microsoft Windows NLB feature](https://docs.microsoft.com/en-us/windows-server/networking/technologies/network-load-balancing) as a load balancer, and all machines in this cluster are VMs, though that is not a strict requirement.

-## Prerequisites
+## Prerequisites {#prerequisites data-title="Prerequisites"}

  - ProGet Enterprise license
  - Running ProGet installation with at least one node (see [Manual Installation Instructions](/docs/proget/installation/installation-guide/manual#first-run))